NSCINC/perseu-v1/README.md

 ## Technologies Used
 - **Programming Language:** Python
 - **Development Framework:** TensorFlow, PyTorch
-- **Chat Platform:** Discord API, Telegram API, or another platform of your choice
+- **Chat Platform:** Discord API, WIKIPEDIA API , or another platform of your choice
 - **Other Libraries and Tools:** NLTK (Natural Language Toolkit), spaCy, Flask (for creating APIs, if necessary)

 ## How to Use